antaresprogramming/zirconium/README.md

 After the build finishes, the CSS files and source maps can be accessed inside the `dist/` folder.

 ## Documentation
 The docs for this stylesheet can be found in the `public` folder.
+An updated one is also hosted at https://antaresprogramming.github.io/zirconium/

 ```bash
 # Clone the repository